boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/upload-dashboards.md

 ### Working with upload drafts

-During any moment of this process, you may close the dialog by clicking on the close button or cross icon as shown below.
+Throughout this process, you can close the dialog box by clicking on the close button or cross icon displayed below.

 ![Upload Dialog Close](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-dialog-close.png)

- After clicking, you will get a message to close along with an option to navigate to the **Upload Drafts** page as shown below.
+ After clicking, you will receive a message prompting you to close, along with an option to navigate to the **Upload Drafts** page as shown below.

 ![Upload Dialog Close Confirm](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-dialog-closeconfirm.png)

-The uploaded files will be present on the upload-drafts page, once redirected to the page the user interface will be shown as follows:
+The uploaded files will be visible on the upload-drafts page.
+Once redirected to the page, the user interface will be displayed as follows:

 ![Upload Drafts Page](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-drafts-page.png)

-You can select multiple dashboards from the upload-drafts page to continue where you left off.
-To continue, select the multiple dashboards and click the `Complete Upload` button, as shown below.
+You can select multiple dashboards from the upload-drafts page to resume where you left off.
+To proceed, select the multiple dashboards and click the `Complete Upload` button, as shown below.

 ![Upload Drafts Continue](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-drafts-continue.png)

-This will render the user interface to upload the dashboards.
+This action will display the user interface to upload the dashboards.

 ### Uploading the dashboards.

 > **NOTE:** The dashboards that have been marked as `Configuration Completed` will be only considered for uploading.

-After clicking the `Upload` button the dashboards will be uploaded and the user interface will look as shown once it is completed.
+Upon clicking the `Upload` button, the dashboards will be uploaded, and the user interface will appear as shown once the process is completed.

 ![Upload Completed](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-completed.png)

-You may find the uploaded dashboards present in the tenant, along with other dashboards present, if any.
+You can find the uploaded dashboards in the tenant, among any other existing dashboards.

 ### Configure the web data source

-Here, you have the option to provide credentials to the web data source you are uploading as follows.
+Here, you have the option to provide credentials for the web data source you are uploading as follows.

 ![Web data source](/static/assets/resource-migration/migrate-dashboards-offline/images/web-datasource-page.png)

 ### Configure the file type data source

-`Upload` the file with the same file name and columns as the existing data source configured in the dashboard to create the data source.
+`Upload` a file with the same file name and columns as the existing data source configured in the dashboard to create the data source.

 ![File data source](/static/assets/resource-migration/migrate-dashboards-offline/images/file-datasource-page.png)

 ### Configure web data source with OAuth2 authentication

-In order to configure the data source for the OAuth type, you must first complete the OAuth authentication process on the site.
+To configure the data source for the OAuth type, you must first complete the OAuth authentication process on the site.

 To re-configure the data source, click the `Change` button.

 ![Connect button](/static/assets/resource-migration/migrate-dashboards-offline/images/oauth-connection-button.png)

-An authentication window will appear.
-Here, select your account or click `Connect New Account` in the window that opens.
+An authentication window will pop up.
+Select your account or `click Connect New Account` in the window that appears.

 Click the `Connect` button and add a new data connection.